camptocamp/docker-postgis/README.md

 to ensure your scripts are started after the ones from the `camptocamp/postgis` image.

-See the postgres image documentation for more details: https://hub.docker.com/_/postgres/
+See the PostgreSQL image documentation for more details: https://hub.docker.com/_/postgres/